Prevention 2.0

 "Recall bias

 With one major obstacle: during this consultation, the patient has little or no recollection of these moments.
-To avoid this "recollection bias" and better understand the context in which suicide occurs, specialists lacked "a constant monitoring tool to determine the risk of suicide in real time", stresses Philippe Courtet.
+To avoid this "recollection bias" and better understand the context in which the suicide occurred, specialists lacked "a constant monitoring tool to determine the risk of suicide in real time", stresses Philippe Courtet.

 To overcome this problem, the specialist came up with the Emma application, which stands for Ecological mental momentary assesment.
 This auxiliary tool is needed "to monitor the patient at any given moment, in his or her daily life and environment, and not just during a consultation once a month".